-38. The integrity requirements should be applied regardless of the level of the qualifying shareholding that a proposed acquirer intends to acquire, and of its involvement in the management or the influence that it is planning to exercise on the target institution.
+35. The integrity requirements should be applied regardless of the level of the qualifying shareholding that a proposed acquirer intends to acquire, and of his involvement in the management or the influence that he is planning to exercise on the target institution.